 Cut or Cut?

-There are actually two types of cut when referring to a diamond.
-There’s the cut that means a diamond’s shape, for example, round brilliant, princess cut, and oval.
-When deciding on the shape of a diamond, it’s all a matter of personal preference, what shape do you and your partner prefer?
-But the other type of cut is more technical.
+There are actually two types of cuts when referring to a diamond.
+First, there’s that which determines a diamond’s shape.
+For example, round brilliant, princess, and oval are different "cuts" that reflect different diamond shapes.
+When deciding on the shape of a diamond, it’s all a matter of personal preference.
+The other type is more technical.
 It refers to the proportions, finish, symmetry, and polish of a diamond, all of which are determined by the science behind cutting diamonds.
-This is the type of cut we will be talking about today.
+This is the type we will be talking about.

-A diamond that has been given an excellent cut grade will give the maximum amount of brilliance and sparkle because the facets, or the surfaces on the geometric shape of the diamond, capture light and reflects it around perfectly.
-On the other hand, a diamond that is not cut well will look lifeless, dull, and almost dead because the light entering the diamond does not reflect the same way.
+A diamond with an excellent cut grade will display the maximum amount of brilliance and sparkle because the facets, surfaces on the geometric shape of the diamond, capture light and reflect it around perfectly.
+On the other hand, a diamond that is not cut well will look lifeless and dull because the light entering the diamond does not reflect the same way.
 Picture two diamonds side by side, they both are the same carat weight, color, and clarity, but one has an excellent cut grade and one has a poor cut grade.
 These two diamonds will look completely different.
 Why?
-Because the poor cut diamond does not have any sparkle or life to it where the excellent cut diamond will have pizzazz and fire.
+Because the poor cut diamond does not have any sparkle or life to it whereas the excellent cut diamond will have pizzazz and fire.

-Poorly cut diamonds may have a tall and skinny, or a short and wide shape.
+Poorly cut diamonds are disproportional and may have a tall and skinny, or a short and wide shape.
 In these diamonds, the light enters through the top and exits out the bottom giving them a dull appearance.
-With an excellent cut diamond, the light enters the top and bounces around the facets, before reflecting back through the top of the diamond to give it that maximum brilliance and fire.
+With an excellent cut diamond, the light enters the top, bounces around the facets and reflects back through the top of the diamond to exhibit maximum brilliance and fire.

 Cut Grading Scale